 IPPE will be graded on a pass or fail basis.
 Student performance is assessed in the areas of technical, clinical, and professional learning outcomes using a scale of Needs Improvement, Meets Expectations, and Not Applicable.
 Student performance should be assessed based upon the level of their pharmacy education completed prior to the rotation.
 Any student who does not "meet expectations" within the professional learning objectives will be required to meet with the Director of Introductory Experiential Education and will be required to develop an action plan to meet expectations for any applicable learning outcomes.
-Students assessed at a level of Needs Improvement for multiple learning outcomes will be required to meet with the Director of Introductory Experiential Education and will be required to meet with the action plan to meet expectations for any applicable learning outcomes of the unmet learning objectives.
+Students assessed at a level of Needs Improvement for multiple learning outcomes will be required to meet with the Director of Introductory Experiential Education and will be required to develop an action plan to meet any of the unmet learning objectives.
 This may require additional classroom or site-based activities to ensure the student possesses the appropriate level of preparation prior to APPE rotations.